 Waco Central is your 'one call does it all' information center.
-Last year the call center handled over 100,000 customer inquiries.
+Every year the call center handles well over 100,000 customer inquiries.
 Questions?
 Comments?
 Call 299-CITY!
 425 Franklin Avenue Waco, Texas 76701 Lobby: Monday - Friday 9 a.m. to 5 p.m.
 Drive-Thru: Monday - Friday 7:30 a.m. to 5:30 p.m.
 Click here for more locations to pay your water bill in person.

 The City of Waco Wastewater Treatment Plant on the south side of Waco began operating in 1925 and underwent two major modification and enlargement programs.
 The Brazos River Authority acquired the treatment plant from the City in 1970 and two additional enlargements were partially funded by EPA grants.